ksm/SwiftInFlux/README.md

 * [Fixed compiler crashes](https://github.com/practicalswift/swift-compiler-crashes/commit/768c5bdfa21e01e286022a75e9586f1df8b7012d)
 * [Xcode release notes](http://ksm.github.io/SwiftInFlux/docs/6.1-gm-seed2.pdf)

-## Changed in Xcode 6.1 Beta 3 / Yosemite GM seed
+## Changed in Xcode 6.1 Beta 3 / GM Seed 1

 Beta 3 was renamed to "GM seed" shortly after release to indicate that the OS X SDK is GM.
 It is not the final seed of Xcode 6.1.